 They found that the cost of poorly organised meetings in 2019 would reach $399 billion in the U.S. and $58 billion in the U.K. Additionally, 44% of those surveyed said that poorly organised meetings are a significant cause that employees are not left with enough time to complete their work.

-Collaboration tools can help cut down on meetings and boost productivity, so can ‘Collaboration Analytics’ by understanding the trends of how your teams communicate and collaborate, and how these can be improved.
+Company collaboration tools can help cut down on meetings and boost productivity, so can ‘Collaboration Analytics’ by understanding the trends of how your teams communicate and collaborate, and how these can be improved.

 There are many startup books probably already on your reading list, to understand more about the power of collaboration, improved employee productivity and breaking down collaboration barriers; I recommend reading Creativity, Inc - Overcoming the Unseen Forces That Stand in the Way of True Inspiration.

-- Collaboration speeds up time to market
+- Collaborative teamwork speeds up time to market

+Encourage complex collaborative teams to collaborate more.
 If team members in product development collaborate, but the marketing team is minimally or not at all involved in the development, marketing team members will have a lot of catching up to do before they’re ready to present a marketing strategy for a new product.
 This then has knock on effects to other teams and this will slow down your time to market.

 The duration of your time to market can have a severe negative impact on your business.
 Organisations who embrace and foster improved collaboration among employees are 60% more likely to launch into a market faster with a more successful outcome.